Updated July 5, 2023

-JCA used for connecting application server to an EIS.
+The application server uses JCA to connect to an EIS.

-- JCA enabled application server integrate with any JCA compliant EIS.
+- JCA-enabled application server integrates with any JCA-compliant EIS.

-- Resource Adapter allows java application to access and interact with resource manager of EIS.
+- Resource Adapter allows Java applications to access and interact with the resource manager of EIS.

-- Also provides message-based transactional integration java EE based web services with EIS.
+- It also provides message-based transactional integration Java EE-based web services with EIS.

-JCA Defines standard set of system-level contracts between Java Application Server and Resource Adapter.
-Which are given below-
+JCA Defines a standard set of system-level contracts between the Java Application Server and Resource Adapter.

-- Connection Management: Enables application Sever pool connection to EIS Enables application components to connect.
-This benefits scalable application environment and support large number of clients.
+- Connection Management: Enables application Sever pool connection to EIS.
+Enables application components to connect.
+This benefits a scalable application environment and supports a large number of clients.

-- Transaction Management: Allows an application server to use transaction manager to manage transactions of multiple resource manager.
-This supports transactions are managed internally, without involving external transaction manager.
+- Transaction Management: Allows an application server to use transaction manager to manage transactions of multiple resource managers.
+This software supports the internal management of transactions without involving external transaction managers.

 - Security Management: Prevents security threats to EIS and protects valuable resources managed by EIS.